-Maintaining a fast dry clay tennis court does not require any great effort or experience it does require continual obsert ation combined with preventive maintenance measures.
-With a basic understanding of the nature of the court and how it reacts to certain conditions, common sense can provide a guideline for those maintenance procedures.
+Maintaining a fast dry clay tennia court does not require any great effort or experience.
+It does require continual obsert ation combined with preventive maintenance measures, with a basic understanding of the nature of the court and how it reacts to certain conditions, common sense can provide a guideline for those maintenance procedures.

-The court consists of three main components, a perimeter curb - which prevents erosion and nobe the court in place; a stone base - which acts as both a prainage area and moisture reservior, and the fast dry playing surface.
+The court consists of three main components, a perimeter curb - which prevents erosion and holds the court in place; a stone base - which acts as both a prainage area and moisture reservior, and the fast dry playing surface.

-For someons taking care of a properly constructed fast dry court, the first two elements should rarely if ever need to be considered.
+For someone taking care of a properly constructed fast dry court, the first two elements should rarely life verifieed to be considered.
 The fast dry surface itself is the part of the court which requires regular attention.